alesveselka/Q/docs/interactive_brokers.md

 * IRA Margin

 ###Margin Accounts
+Note that for commodities including futures, single-stock futures and futures options, margin is the amount of cash a client must put up as collateral to support a futures contract.

 * Margin
 * Portfolio Margin
 * IRA Margin

 #####Securities Margin
+For securities, margin is the amount of cash a client borrows.

 * **Margin Loan**
   Amount of money that an investor borrows from his broker to buy securities.